 high fat, low carb, extreme ketogenic

-The analysis below form NutritionData shows that we get a good range of amino acids from the bacon and eggs, adequate fatty acids, no harmful transfats, and very low glycemic load.
-This diet provides good amounts of selenium, choline and niacin, however the nutritional completeness score is low at only 38 with less than optimum levels of a wide range of other vitamins and minerals.
+The analysis below from NutritionData shows that we get a good range of amino acids from the bacon and eggs, adequate fatty acids, no harmful trans fats, and very low glycemic load.
+This diet provides good amounts of selenium, choline and niacin, however, the nutritional completeness score is low at only 38 with less than optimum levels of a wide range of other vitamins and minerals.
 If we were to substitute the bacon and eggs with chicken liver we are able to achieve an improved nutritional completeness (from a score of 38 to 53).

 not so extreme ketogenic